xnvme/xnvme/docs/tutorial/fabrics/index.rst

 ``${XNVME_REPOS}/docs/tutorial/fabrics/fabrics_target_spdk.sh``

-.. note:: For additional documentation on the setup of fabrics using SPDK, then consult the SPDK documentation on SPDK-NVMe-oF_, it has more details and pointers on SPDK specifics and a nice description of the ``NQN`` definition.
+.. note:: For additional documentation on the setup of fabrics using SPDK, then consult the SPDK documentation on :xref-spdk-nvmeof:`SPDK-NVMe-oF<>`, it has more details and pointers on SPDK specifics and a nice description of the ``NQN`` definition.

 Initiator Setup
 ===============